deadbeefmonster/Azalyx-CX-C/README.txt

 - Multi-platform via the glib library, libevent, and cmake build system.
-I primarily care about Microsoft Windows, GNU/Linux (targeting Ubuntu, Kali, and Rocky), macOS (my primary development OS), and hopefully OpenBSD.
+I primarily care about Microsoft Windows, GNU/Linux (targeting Ubuntu and Kali), macOS (my primary development OS), and OpenBSD.
+If it works on all those it should work everywhere.

 - Open source, because there's no business here.
 If anything it would help the "brand equity" for myself by being a proof of work to the public.

+- Docker build support for cross compilation?

+- Docker runtime support for running the C2 in a docker container?

 ** Misc ****************************************************************